Products and services

-Our Archive contains hundreds of thousands of hydrographic and navigational records dating from 1755, and represents one of the most complete maritime collections of its type in the world.
+Our Archive contains hundreds of thousands of hydrographic and navigational records dating from the 17th century, and represents one of the most complete maritime collections of its type in the world.
 The archive can be viewed by appointment and holds original manuscripts and early charts by Captain James Cook and Captain William Bligh.

 Civil Hydrography Programme

 The Civil Hydrography Programme (CHP) is government-funded initiative to survey the UK’s coastal waters and is administered by the Maritime & Coastguard Agency (MCA) in partnership with the UKHO.
 Long term contracts are issued to commercial survey companies and data is gathered to specific requirements.
 The role of the UKHO includes: planning survey areas and technical requirements, providing oversight of contractors in the field, quality assurance of the survey data once complete, updating of charts and other hydrographic products and data archiving.

 INSPIRE portal and MEDIN Bathymetry Data Archive Centre